 - Don’t include comparisons or details about other products.
 For example, don't mention things like "even better than X." Let customers research other products on their own.

-Don’t include references to categorization systems.
+- Don’t include references to categorization systems.
 For example, don’t include "Toys & Games > Toys > Dolls, Playsets & Toy Figures > Dolls."
-Include this information using the
+Include this information using the product type

 - Don’t include promotional text.
 Don’t add information such as price, sale price, sale dates, shipping, delivery date, other time-related information, or your company’s name.
 Include this information with the other attributes such as sale price or shipping.